LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day4-Mango-Sandstorm-Part2-AttackTechniques-Insights.md

 cmd.exe /C net localgroup Administrators admin /add cmd.exe /C quser
 ```

+#### In persistence, what does the attacker do?
+According to the Microsoft blog, it has been observed that attackers utilize the following techniques for persistence:
+- Dropping a web shell to establish and maintain effective and continuous access to the compromised device.
+- Creating a new user account and elevating its privileges to the local administrator level.
+- Adding leveraged tools to the startup folders and ASEP registry keys to ensure their persistence even after device reboots.
+- Using a credential theft tool such as Mimikatz.

 #### Disclaimer
 The views and opinions expressed herein are those of the author and do not necessarily reflect the views of company.